ethanolivertroy/okta-inspector/README.md

 ## Overview
 - This guide outlines API checks for auditing Okta configurations using a dedicated API token
 - `okta-audit.sh` attempts to automate all of these checks in one script
+- Thanks for https://developer.okta.com/ for creating an easy developer experience

 ## Prerequisites